 The general breakdown of the funds is:

-Another $500 million will go towards aiding the ongoing efforts of the Health and Human Services and The Department of Justice expand availability of overdose-reversing medication such as naloxone and access to medication-assisted treatment programs.
+Another $500 million will go towards aiding the ongoing efforts of the Health and Human Services and The Department of Justice to expand the availability of overdose-reversing medication such as naloxone and access to medication-assisted treatment programs.